Envelhecimento: Sem declaração de idade

 He was simply requesting one and a half points of bitterness to be added, but those around him laughed at the coincidence to their discussions on that day's trading fall - and so the drink was created and named.

-Punt E Mes is made by adding more than 10 different herbs and spices, including orange peel and quinine, to a blend of dry white wine.
+Punt E Mes is made with more than ten different botanicals, including orange peel and quinine, to a blend of dry white wine.

 Experimentado em 06/06/2011